UoMResearchIT/r-tidyverse-intro/_episodes/03-loading-data-into-R.md

 - `character` variables can store strings of characters.

 When we read the data into
 R using `read_csv()` it tries to work out what data type each variable is, which it does by looking at the data contained in the first 1000 rows of the data file.
-We can see from the displayed message that `read_csv()` has treated the `coat` variable as a character variable, the `weight` variable as a floating point number and `likes_string` as an integer variable.
+We can see from the displayed message that `read_csv()` has treated the `coat` variable as a character variable, the `weight` variable as a floating point number and `likes_string` as an double variable.

 This is almost correct; `likes_string` is, however a logical (or boolean) value — the cat either likes string (which is represented in the data file as a `1`, or doesn't (represented by `0`)).
 We can specify how we would like `read_csv()` to treat the data in each variable using the `col_types` option; let's tell `read_csv()` to treat `likes_string` as a logical variable: